Uruguay 1-0 Peru

 The next UFWC title match is particularly interesting as it introduces a brand new challenger to the unofficial competition – Uruguay will play a friendly in Montevideo on 27 May against Trinidad & Tobago.
 The Soca Warriors don’t have a UFWC ranking, but are currently ranked 49th by FIFA, having risen from 89th six years ago and 78th three years ago into FIFA’s top 50, above the likes of Serbia, Norway and Japan.
 Trinidad & Tobago are currently unbeaten in CONCACAF WC qualification and sit on top of their group, above the second-placed USA.

 The friendly against Trinidad & Tobago is Uruguay’s only scheduled warm-up game ahead of the 2016 Copa America Centenario.
 Uruguay begin their Copa America campaign on 5 June against Mexico, and they go on to play Venezuela and Jamaica in the group stage.
-Uruguay are not among the bookies’ favourites to win the Copa, and are currently 12/1 at Bet365, which UFWC followers may regard as good value.
+Uruguay are not among the bookies’ favourites to win the Copa, and are currently 12/1, which UFWC followers may regard as good value.
 The favourites are Argentina, followed by Brazil, USA, Chile and Colombia.